11 Different Types of Dog Collars

 A head halter is a type of collar that helps you better control your dog by attaching to their nose and wrapping around their head.

-This can be helpful if your dog pulls on the leash or tends to get excited and jump up on people.
+This can be helpful if your dog pulls on the leash or gets excited and jumps up on people.

 There are a few different brands of head halters, but they all work the same way.